A Guide to ADA Compliance for Restaurants

 The landlord and tenant are responsible for ADA compliance.
 There may be an agreement on who will be responsible for planning and making the changes to comply with the regulations.
 Regardless of who implements the changes, the property owner and business manager are liable if they do not meet ADA-compliant standards.

-The consequences of non-compliance with the laws and regulations include fines of between $55,000 and $75,000 for the first offense.
+The consequences of noncompliance with the laws and regulations include fines of between $55,000 and $75,000 for the first offense.
 The fine will increase to $150,000 for future violations.
 Disabled people also have the right to file lawsuits against individuals who violate ADA regulations.

 ADA Requirements for Customer Accessibility

-Along with the ADA compliance checklist restaurants can use, Americans with Disabilities Act guidelines will help you create an accessible space for disabled employees and customers.
-These include requirements for the parking lot, building entrance, doors, seating and restrooms.
+Along with the ADA compliance checklist that restaurants can use, Americans with Disabilities Act guidelines will help you create an accessible space for disabled employees and customers.
+These include requirements for the parking lot, stairs, building entrance, doors, seating and restrooms.

 Parking

 The restaurant’s exterior must comply with ADA standards, including the parking lot.
 Modified vehicles and wheelchairs must be able to access the property without obstructions and barriers.
+The following exterior standards apply:

 • Designated parking spaces must be near the entrance of the restaurant.